ritazh/k8s-azure-kms/README.md

 # k8s-azure-kms #

-Azure KMS plugin for Kubernetes - Enable encryption of eecret data at rest in Kubernetes using Azure Key Vault
+Azure KMS plugin for Kubernetes - Enable encryption of secret data at rest in Kubernetes using Azure Key Vault

+> :triangular_flag_on_post: NOTE: THIS REPO HAS BEEN MOVED UNDER AZURE.
+PLEASE USE [Azure/kubernetes-kms](https://github.com/Azure/kubernetes-kms) INSTEAD.

 **Project Status**: Alpha